karenefereyan/v2/content/projects/Bookmark.md

 company: 'Personal'
 showInProjects: true
 ---
- A frontendmentor design inspiration coded from scratch by myself.I learnt how to use
-            bootstrap classes for responsive image styling
+ A frontendmentor design inspiration coded from scratch by myself.
+I learnt how to use bootstrap classes for responsive image styling